kurator-dev/kurator/docs/proposals/backup/backup.md

 - **Velero Readiness**
 Kurator needs to ensure that Velero is ready on each cluster (including the ability to connect to the specified OSS) before proceeding with further operations.

-- **Velero Version Differences**
-There are significant differences in fields between Velero versions before and after 1.10.

-- **Local Cluster Testing**
-For local cluster testing, if there's no storage class (SC) available, it's essential to install an SC to ensure the busybox example with PV runs correctly.
-It's recommended to set the PV type to local instead of hostpath.

 #### Risks and Mitigations